 Every November we hold a cake stall at work to raise money for Children in Need.
 When we did it for the first time in 2003 we made £130.
-We have beaten the previous year’s total every time and last year was our tenth cake stall.
-We raised over £850.
+We have beaten the previous year’s total every time and in our tenth year we raised over £850.

 The same five ladies did the baking and believe me there was an awful lot of cake !!
 I made eight cakes myself and some of the others made even more, by baking ahead and freezing, or enlisting the help of family members.
 By donating the ingredients I guess it costs each one of us about £40 but that’s our personal contribution to the charity and it generates so much more with a bit of effort.
 It’s hard work, but it’s also a lot of fun and brings out the best in people.